Noeda/dfterm3/README.md

 -------------------------

 These instructions are for Linux.
-Not everything works properly in Linux; for example, launching Dwarf Fortresses is not implemented.
+Not everything works properly in Linux; for example, launching Dwarf Fortresses has problems.

 First, get yourself the Glasgow Haskell Compiler.
 Its name is usually "ghc" in Linux distributions.
 Make sure you get GHC version 7.6.3.
 Many distributions